AndreaLVR/CAST/README.md

 ![License](https://img.shields.io/badge/License-MIT-yellow)
 ![Platform](https://img.shields.io/badge/Platform-Cross--Platform-lightgrey)

+> ⚠️ **Disclaimer: Proof of Concept & Performance Focus**
+>
+> Please note that the implementations provided here (Python & Rust) are intended as **Proof of Concepts (PoC)** to demonstrate the algorithmic efficiency of CAST.
+Neither version is designed for critical production environments.
+>
+> **💡 Key Performance Metric:** The critical metric to observe is the **Time-to-Compression-Ratio balance**.
+CAST aims for a unique "sweet spot": it often **surpasses LZMA2 compression ratios in significantly less time**, or outperforms faster algorithms (like Zstd) in ratio while maintaining acceptable performance.
+> **The goal is to demonstrate a superior trade-off compared to standard algorithms, rather than just winning on a single metric.**

 **CAST** is a high-performance pre-processing algorithm designed to bridge the gap between raw structured text and modern entropy engines (like LZMA, Zstd, Brotli).

 Standard compressors are physically limited by their local "look-back" windows.
 CAST breaks this barrier by parsing the file structure globally, separating the **Skeleton** (syntax) from the **Variables** (data), and re-engineering the layout into continuous columnar streams.